 16.4.
 More than one secured creditor can obtain control (or share the relevant abilities) over the digital assets, which includes making their security right effective against third parties.
 This situation may arise where the digital asset is held by a custodian who agrees to maintain the digital asset for multiple secured creditors.
 Generally, the two creditors would be expected to regulate their respective priority in a subordination or inter-creditor agreement.
-In the absence of an agreement, the priority conflict may be determined based on the general priority rule contained in the applicable secured transactions law, which reflects the first-in-time principle i.e. the secured creditor who obtained an acknowledgment of the custodian first would have priority.
+In the absence of an agreement, the priority conflict may be determined based on the general priority rule contained in the applicable secured transactions law, which would typically reflect the first-in-time principle, i.e., the secured creditor who was the first to obtain an acknowledgment of the custodian would have priority.